stellar-deprecated/kelp/README.md

 1. [Download][golang-download] and [setup][golang-setup] Golang.
 2. [Install Glide][glide-install] for dependency management
     * `curl https://glide.sh/get | sh`
+3. Install [Yarn][yarn-install] and [NodeJs][nodejs-install] to build the Kelp GUI
-3. Clone the repo into `$GOPATH/src/github.com/stellar/kelp`:
+4. Clone the repo into `$GOPATH/src/github.com/stellar/kelp`:
     * `git clone git@github.com:stellar/kelp.git`
-4. Change to the kelp directory and install the dependencies:
+5. Change to the kelp directory and install the dependencies:
     * `glide install`
-5. Build the binaries using the provided build script (the _go install_ command will produce a faulty binary):
+6. Build the binaries using the provided build script (the _go install_ command will produce a faulty binary):
     * `./scripts/build.sh`
-6. Confirm one new binary file:
+7. Confirm one new binary file:
     * `./bin/kelp`
-7. Set up CCXT to use an expanded set of priceFeeds and orderbooks (see the [Using CCXT](#using-ccxt) section for details)
+8. Set up CCXT to use an expanded set of priceFeeds and orderbooks (see the [Using CCXT](#using-ccxt) section for details)
+    * `sudo docker run -p 3000:3000 -d franzsee/ccxt-rest:v0.0.4`

 ## Running Kelp